Your One-Stop Guide to Learning Tamil

 Whether you’re moving to Chennai, studying Tamil history, or simply want to talk to friends and family, learning Tamil is a rewarding venture.
 You’ll find that it helps you meet people, bond over shared experiences, and gain insights into one of the oldest cultures in the world.

-To help you get started with your Tamil studies, we’ve recommended dozens of Tamil classes, courses, apps, podcasts, YouTube lessons, textbooks, and more.
-There are resources for complete beginners all the way through to advanced Tamil speakers.
+To help you get started with your Tamil studies, we’ve recommended lots of books, news, music, and more.
+There are resources for complete beginners all the way through to advanced Tamil speakers as well as some language tips.
 We’ve also looked at how difficult Tamil really is and how to practice using it in your everyday life.

 Tamil is only one out of the 22 official languages of India, but don’t overlook the historical and cultural importance of this Dravidian language.